nasa-jpl/ION-DTN/gh-pages/docs/ION-Deployment-Guide.md

 > a outduct *protocol_name* duct_name '*CLO_command*'
 > \[*max_payload_length*\]

 The "add outduct" command.
-This command establishes a \"duct\" for transmission of bundles via the indicated CL protocol.
-The duct's data transmission structure is serviced by the \"outduct\" task whose operation is initiated by *CLO_command* at the time the duct is started.
+This command establishes a _duct_ for transmission of bundles via the indicated CL protocol.
+The duct's data transmission structure is serviced by the _outduct_ task whose operation is initiated by *CLO_command* at the time the duct is started.
 *max_payload_length*, if specified, causes ION to fragment bundles issued via this outduct (as necessary) to ensure that all such bundles